Refining ADHD diagnosis with EEG: The impact of preprocessing and temporal segmentation on classification accuracy

 \subsection{Channels results}

-This Section shows which channels are more relevant when it comes to classify ADHD and TD children.
-If we break down the overall accuracy box plot by channel according to the number of channels, we obtain Figure \ref{fig:channels-n-chan}.
-In this figure we can distinguish two groups of channels.
-One of them is the group that keeps the IQR approximately constant, regardless of the number of channels involved.
-This group is composed by P3, C3, Fz, Pz and F4 channels.
-The other group increases gradually its IQR when we add one more channel.
-This group is composed by P4, F8, Fp1, F7, O2, O1, P8, Fp2 and C4.
-The rest of the channels do not have a clear preference for any of the groups (Cz, F3, P7, T8, and T7 do not exhibit a clear preference for either group.
+This section highlights the most relevant channels for classifying ADHD and TD children.
+When we break down the overall accuracy by channel according to the number of channels used, we obtain Figure \ref{fig:channels-n-chan}.
+The figure reveals two distinct groups of channels.
+The first group maintains a relatively constant IQR, regardless of the number of channels involved, and includes channels P3, C3, Fz, Pz, and F4.
+The second group shows a gradual increase in IQR as additional channels are included, consisting of P4, F8, Fp1, F7, O2, O1, P8, Fp2, and C4.
+Channels such as Cz, F3, P7, T8, and T7 do not exhibit a clear preference for either group.

-We can say that channels belonging to the second group (increasing IQR according to the number of channels) are channels that not provide very relevant information to the classifier on their own.
-However, when they are joined with other channels, they are useful.
-On the other hand, channels belonging to the first group provide useful information on their own, and so, they are more relevant for the classification.
+We can infer that the channels in the second group (with increasing IQR as the number of channels increases) do not provide highly relevant information to the classifier on their own.
+However, when combined with other channels, they become useful.
+Conversely, channels in the first group (with relatively constant IQR) provide valuable information individually.